top of page

 WORKSHOPS

-A series of workshops and other cultural activities will be held at Italian bilingual primary schools, the Italian Social Associations and at the Assistance Centers for elderly people, making connections between people, encouraging communication and curiosity between CALD communities in Australia, and promoting awareness of cultural belonging among all generations.
+A series of workshops (music, dance and tamburello sessions) and other cultural activities are held during the festival week encouraging communication and curiosity between CALD communities in Australia, and promoting awareness of cultural belonging among all generations.

 Pre festival workshops